Process Purchase Returns or Cancellations

 - In the Vendor field, enter the name of an existing vendor.

-- In the Copy Purchase Document window, in the Document Type field, select Posted Invoice.
+- On the Copy Purchase Document page, in the Document Type field, select Posted Invoice.

-- Choose the Document No. field to open the Posted Purchase Invoices window, and then select the posted purchase invoice that contains lines that you want to reverse.
+- Choose the Document No. field to open the Posted Purchase Invoices page, and then select the posted purchase invoice that contains lines that you want to reverse.

 - Select the Recalculate Lines check box if you want the copied posted purchase invoice lines to be updated with any changes in item price and unit cost since the invoice was posted.